Key Learning Points

 The other way an acupuncturist knows he has reached the right place after inserting the needle (assuming he is in the right place of course), is through feedback via the needle.
 When a needle is inserted into a non-point, ie a place that is not an acupuncture point, it just feels like fishing in empty water.

 But when the needle touches the ‘qi’ in the meridian, the fish bites: the needle is gripped – it becomes slightly harder or stickier to turn.
 Very often, the musculature in the region also tenses slightly.
-The effect is that the needle is heavier, more sluggish to move even if it feels more alive.
+The effect is that the needle is heavier, more sluggish to move and it feels more ‘alive’.
 The description of this is ‘de qi’ or ‘holding qi’.
 This is explained as the needle being gripped by the patient’s qi at that point.